The Sprawl is in-depth Calgary journalism. These 11 principles have guided The Sprawl since its inception in 2017 as a “pop-up journalism” experiment.

 We are constructive,

 We seek solutions in our reporting rather than just gleefully pointing out mistakes.
-We ask: as a city, what can we learn from this situation?
-And how can our journalism contribute to a better, more connected Calgary?86
+We ask: As a community, what can we learn from this situation?
+And how can our journalism contribute to a better, more connected society?458

 We reject polarization,